rust-redo/import-tree/docs/README.md

 ## Usage

-`import-analysis` is not only a cli tool, you can also use it as a JavaScript API or a specific bundler plugin.
+`import-tree` is not only a cli tool, you can also use it as a JavaScript API or a specific bundler plugin.

 ## Benchmark

-`import-analysis` tested its Nodejs api's benchmark in multiple popular third-party git repos.
+`import-tree` tested its Nodejs api's benchmark in multiple popular third-party git repos.

 ```shell
 System: